LPFOXX/LPFOXX/README.md

 ### Hello there, I'm Lidneu

-I am a aspiring software engineer commited to learning and applying the best practices of software development to overcome evergrowing sofware engineering challenges.
+I am an aspiring software engineer commited to learning and applying the best practices of software development to overcome evergrowing sofware engineering challenges.
 I am an avid learner and occasional teacher.

 I am passionate about coding and programming in general.
 I have a deep interest in computer graphics and the maths that support it.
 I also perform well in fullstack web development and lately I am being drawn towards embedded architectures.